Shuijing725/Shuijing725.github.io/_pages/about.md

 My long term goal is to enable robots to interact and collaborate with people in daily life.
 I advocate for robot learning from the people, with the people, and for the people.

-Previously, I earned my Bachelor's Degree in Computer Engineering from University of Illinois at Urbana Champaign in May 2018.
-Before that, I was born and raised in [Zhengzhou](https://www.google.com/maps/place/Zhengzhou,+Henan,+China/@34.7425008,113.4983694,11z/data=!3m1!4b1!4m6!3m5!1s0x35d76594f09b6a9d:0x7932ee19f4cced2c!8m2!3d34.7472499!4d113.62493!16zL20vMDFxOXpz?entry=ttu), China.

 **I'm open to research discussion and collaboration, please feel free to get in touch!**

+Outreach
+---
-For junior PhD/Master/undergraduate students: I dedicate 30 minutes every two weeks to offer mentorship/advising/help, especially for students from underrepresented groups or whoever is in need.
+For junior PhD/Master/undergraduate students and potential collaborators: I dedicate 30 minutes every two weeks to offer mentorship/advising/help, especially for students from underrepresented groups or whoever is in need.
 Topics include but are not limited to AI/robotics/HRI research, graduate school application, career development, life, etc.
 If you would like to chat with me, please fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSdrKp_LFAzOSeKd_V_cAKGZmH5hpAprnxb8cPDXMhhrhiWR5w/viewform?usp=sf_link) to schedule.